robmuh/robmuh.github.com/_posts/2014-01-15-hey-jekyll-guys-um-your-site.markdown

 `gh-pages` branch and the second on the `master` branch.
 [Here's the diff in a gist][gist] and the [issue I opened about it][issue].

-I'm still very new to Jekyll, which in this case may be a good and a bad thing: good because I'm looking at the documenation on the main jekyllrb.com web site a lot more than most of you other Jekyll/Ruby pros; good because I was very recently [instructed by the GitHub docs][github] that all sites have to be on the `gh-pages` branch; bad because I may not be aware of some special magic that might be happening (or should be) to make `site/docs` on `master` sync with the `docs` directory on the actual site source.
+It's almost as if the Jekyll maintainers didn't read the [GitHub instructions about using the `gh-pages` branch][github] but I'm sure that's not it.
+I'm still very new to Jekyll, which in this case may be a good and a bad thing: good because I'm looking at the documenation on the main jekyllrb.com web site a lot more than most of you other Jekyll/Ruby pros; good because I was very recently [RTFMed on GitHub][github] that all sites have to be on the `gh-pages` branch; bad because I may not be aware of some special magic that might be happening (or should be) to make `site/docs` on `master` sync with the `docs` directory on the actual site source.